ericdanan/counsel-projectile/README.md

 ## Enabling counsel-projectile mode when emacs starts
 To automatically enable counsel-projectile mode when emacs starts, you can either use the Customize interface to toggle on the variable `counsel-projectile-mode` and save your customization, or add `(counsel-projectile-mode)` to your init file.
 ## Customizing action lists
 The lists of available actions (including the default action) for most of the commands above are stored in custom variables.
-If you set one of these variables, either through the Customize interface or directly with `setq`, the new value will be picked up the next time you invoke the corresponding commmand.
+If you set one of these variables, either directly or through the through the Customize interface, the new value will be picked up the next time you invoke the corresponding commmand.

 The variable holding the action list for `<command>` is named `<command>-action`.
 The following action list variables are defined:
 - `counsel-projectile-action`